comsec-group/blacksmith/README.md

 the resulting CSV file.
 Since two row activations happen per measurement, the expected activations per refresh interval can be approximated by the average of twice the number of measurements between timing peaks.
 The python script in `tools/visualize_acts_per_ref.py` can be used to determine the correct number of activations per REFRESH interval.
 The number of activations is required for fuzzing using `blacksmith`.
-You can pass it using the optional `--acts-per-ref` argument.
-If `--acts-per-ref` is omitted, `blacksmith` periodically determines the activations per refresh cycle while fuzzing.
+You can pass it using the `acts_per_trefi` key in the config file.
+If `acts_per_trefi` is set to zero, `blacksmith` periodically determines the activations per refresh cycle while fuzzing.

 ### checkAddrFunction
 The `checkAddrFunction` tool can be used to verify the correctness of reverse-engineered memory mapping.
-It measures the timing between all rows on all banks for a given JSON configuration passed with the --config parameter.
-If the configuration is correct, all accesses should take at least threshold cycles.
-If the tool measures less than threshold cycles between row access, an error is logged.
-All measurements are logged to the output file specified by --output for further analysis.
+It measures the average access timing between all rows on all banks for a given JSON configuration passed with the --config parameter.
+If the configuration is correct, all accesses should take at least `threshold` cycles.
+If the tool measures less than `threshold` cycles between addresses accesses, an error is logged.
+All measurements are logged to the output file specified by `--output` for further analysis.

 ### tools/visualize_acts_per_ref.py
-The `visualize_acts_per_ref` tool can be used to visualize the data collected with `determineActsPerRef`.
-From the visualization, one can determine the activations per REFRESH interval by observing the common distance between timing peaks.
+The `visualize_acts_per_ref tool` enables users to visualize data collected using `determineActsPerRef`.
+By analyzing the mean distance between timing peaks in the visualization, one can determine the activations per REFRESH interval.
+It's important to note that since two address accesses are performed for each measurement, one needs to **multiply the observed distance by two** to obtain the correct value for `acts_per_trefi`.

 ### tools/visualize_access_timings.py
 This tool can be used to visualize the data collected with `determineConflictThreshold`.
 The visualization should